EBISPOT/gwas-sumstats-tools-documentation/CLI_format.md

 # Format
 ---
-The Format tool is designed to facilitate the formatting of any summary statistics files into the GWAS catalog standard format ([gwas-ssf](https://github.com/EBISPOT/gwas-summary-statistics-standard)).
+The Format tool is designed to facilitate the formatting of any summary statistics files into the GWAS Catalog standard format ([gwas-ssf](https://github.com/EBISPOT/gwas-summary-statistics-standard)).
 This documentation provides a guide on how to use the `gwas-ssf format` in terminal.

 ## Usage
 <span style="font-size:1.5em;">`gwas-ssf format file [options]`</span>